cloudstax/firecamp/catalog/kafkaconnect/README.md

 ## Logging

 The Kafka Connect logs are sent to the Cloud Logs, such as AWS CloudWatch logs.
-For AWS ECS, the container log is not service member aware.
+The container log is not service member aware.
 The log stream simply has the service name as prefix.
-For Docker Swarm, the service member name will be the prefix as we utilize swarm "Task.Slot" to pass the service member index to the log driver.
+While, the container logs its service member at startup.
+You could check the begining of the log and find which member the container is for.

 # Tutorials